Ethical leadership and corporate responsibility

 - How to maintain clarity in your communications with your employees about the possible implications of the pandemic on their jobs and the future of your organisation

-- Advice on how senior management should lead effectively and supportively during a crisis
+- Advice on how senior management can lead effectively and supportively during a crisis

 In the same month, a British Chambers of Commerce survey revealed that 29% of the 7,400 companies asked thought it likely they would cut jobs in the next three months as the furlough scheme closes at the end of October.
 The government’s ‘Coronavirus Job Retention Scheme’ is now closed to new applications, but 9.4 million UK workers have been furloughed since the pandemic started [the scheme runs in three-week cycles, so some will have returned to work with the recent relaxations in social distancing] – and, from 1 August, employers will have to contribute towards furloughed employees’ salaries.
 From 1 July, employers have been permitted to bring staff back part-time and are responsible for paying them for any hours worked, whilst the government continues to subsidise the pay for the time they are not working through the furlough scheme.

 On 8 July, Chancellor Rishi Sunak’s statement to parliament included further steps to address the financial crisis caused by the COVID-19 pandemic which included incentives for employers to hire young people on apprenticeships and to retain employees currently on furlough until January 2021.
 Some commentators argue that support should be targeted towards certain sectors of the economy – and that some individuals have not been able to access government support to help compensate them for the strain the pandemic has put on their personal finances and businesses.

 Imperial’s academics can help you decide how best to support your employees and ensure that your company is optimising its social and sustainability policies.

 Nelson Phillips of Imperial College Business School speaks to Authority Magazine (read in full)